CynoteckLabs/SFUtilities/CTKSFDATAMASK/README.md

 ## Pre-Requisites
 1. Copy/ download command line utiilty in given folder
+2. User should has logged in to target sandbox via SFDX

 ## Usage
-It's simply to be run by passing target username and query to retrieve data (to be masked) SYNTAX maskemail USEERNAME OBJECT_NAME QUERY
+Simply run by passing target username and query to retrieve data (to be masked).

+SYNTAX

+maskemail USEERNAME OBJECT_NAME QUERY

 where,
-USEERNAME = Username of target salesforce instance (only sandboxes) asd@asd.com.dev QUERY = Query to retrieve data for masking
+1. USEERNAME = Username of target salesforce instance (only sandboxes) asd@asd.com.dev
+2. QUERY = Query to retrieve data for masking

 for example,
 maskemail test@testinstance.com "select id, email from Contact"